The Casper Mattress

 Top Comfort Layer

 This top layer is described as breathable.
 It is open-cell foam, but the descriptions also mention pores.
-Most latex, whether Talalay or Dunlop, is vertically ventilated with small pores all the way through the layer, so these pores may indicate the same kind of ventilation.
+Most Talalay latex (but not all), is vertically ventilated with small pores all the way through the layer.
+However, the “pores” named in Casper’s description appear to mean where cells open to the surface of the foam since it is the open-cell structure which is credited for the cooling.

 Second Comfort Layer